get-wrecked/medal-developers/index.md

      * [Hide Donate Call-To-Action](#hide-donate-call-to-action)

 ## Browse Clips
-You can browse the latest and greatest clips over at [medal.tv](https://medal.tv).
+You can browse the latest and greatest clips over at [medal.tv](https://medal.tv), or you can use our [developers API](https://docs.medal.tv/api) to automate the process.
 If you don't see your game on there, feel free to [contact us on Discord](https://medal.tv/discord).

 ## Copy Embed Code
 Once you find the clip you want to embed, open the link in your browser (for example: [https://medal.tv/clips/4954893](https://medal.tv/clips/4954893)) and open the share screen to copy the embed code: